Facebook

 Appointment of supervisors

-Definitions of each type of supervisor can be found in the Higher Degrees by Research Supervision Procedure.
+Definitions and responsibilities of each type of supervisor can be found in the Higher Degrees by Research Supervision Procedure.
+All supervisors and advisors must also abide by the principals outlined in the Australian Council of Graduate Research Principles for Respectful Supervisory Relationships.

-The principal supervisor must be a member of the staff of the University (i.e. a paid employee) who holds the degree for which the student is enrolled, or who has other qualifications and publications which the University accepts as equivalent in standing to that degree.
-Principal supervisors must have experience of supervision at the level of the degree for which the student is enrolled.
-They need to have supervised at least one previous student to completion at that level as either a principal or an associate supervisor, or they need to have completed Deakin's Supervision Fast-Track Program.
+The principal supervisor must be a member of the staff of the University who holds a doctoral degree, or who has other qualifications and publications which the University accepts as equivalent in standing to that degree.
+Principal supervisors must have experience of supervision at the level of the degree for which the student is enrolled, or they need to have completed Deakin's Supervision Fast-Track training program.

 The role of the principal supervisor is to provide instruction, assistance, a sounding board for ideas and plans, and review and criticism of written material.
 Team supervision provides students with formal access to a wider range of supervisors.